IMarshallUW/IntroToProg-Python-Mod07/README.md

 The Python files build on each other.

-To get the full experience pleas view them in numerical order.
+To get the full experience please view them in numerical order.